- Emergency Plumbing

 Whether you know if the blockage is free or not, don’t use a snake for more than 10-12 feet, or it may get stuck in your drain.
 Even if you didn’t feel anything move, put your sink back together after you get the snake out and try it again.
 You could have dislodged a clog without knowing it, and your sink may be as good as new.

-If you can’t get your sink to drain by this point, it’s time to call a plumber.
+If you can’t get your sink to drain by this point, it’s time to call a plumber in Sarasota.
 At Wimpy’s Plumbing, we’d be happy to come out and figure out what’s going wrong with your sink.
 Call us at (941) 322-1911 or schedule an appointment online.

 My Sink Leaks